PattyWau/Blog_with_Users/README.md

     <p>All visiters can use the fully functional form to send messages to the Owner of the website for whatever reason they see fit.</p>

   <hr>
+ <h3>Admin</h3>
  <p>There are various privilages reserved for Admin, such as editing, deleting and creating blog posts.
+Admin can also delete comments.
 This could in the future be changed to allow all
  registered users to make posts!</p>